 There’s an uptime guarantee protecting your plan, but it doesn’t guarantee much.
 If your site falls below 99.9 percent uptime, you’ll receive 5 percent of your monthly hosting fee.
 However, downtime is solely determined by GoDaddy and doesn’t included maintenance (even if it’s unscheduled), FTP outages or email outages.

 Though the previous round was nuanced, this one is clear.
 SiteGround not only performed better across our tests, it offers a more generous and straightforward uptime guarantee.
 GoDaddy, once again, seems like it’s pinching pennies.

 Finally, we have security and privacy.
-Though it may not be as obvious for web hosting as it is for our VPN reviews, this section plays a vital role in keeping you and your website safe.
+Though it may not be as obvious for web hosting as it is for our best VPNs, this section plays a vital role in keeping you and your website safe.
 We’re going to look at how well SiteGround and GoDaddy respect your website, its users and your personal data.